pcitsdev/currency_convert/README.md

 ## Usage

---Dummy rates are added with the gem.
+Dummy rates are added with the gem.
 To update/change rates use command
 ```ruby
 CurrencyConvert::Money.conversion_rates('EUR', {'USD' => 1.11,'Bitcoin' => 0.0047})
 ```
 Here "EUR" is a base currency and "USD", "Bitcoin" are the conversion rates for the base currency
 Note: Enter rates in hash format

---To create a currency object
+To create a currency object
 ```ruby
 fifty_eur = CurrencyConvert::Money.new(50, 'EUR')
 ```